Configuration

 });

 Recipe values are flat tasty styles (no sub-element keys).
-They may contain base styles, tokens, local states, @keyframes, and @properties.
+They may contain base styles, tokens, local states, @keyframes, and @property.
 Recipes cannot reference other recipes.

 For how to apply, compose, and override recipes in components, see Recipes in the Style DSL reference.